naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 **Example:**

-If variable `taxes` (difficulty with taxes, business, and other papers) is 0 (normal) at a previous visit, then `taxes` cannot be 8 (not applicable/never did) at the follow-up visit.
+If field `taxes` (difficulty with taxes, business, and other papers) is 0 (normal) at a previous visit, then `taxes` cannot be 8 (not applicable/never did) at the follow-up visit.

 <table>
 <tr>